1. What are the recommended steps for upgrading?

 MathWorks recommends adopting a continuous upgrade philosophy.
 Continuously performing upgrade activities ensures that the next upgrade is easier than the last.
-To assist with this, consider taking advantage of prerelease testing and industry model testing, as well as MathWorks seminars, webinars, and conferences.
-Please see the overview titled Industry Model and Code Testing for more information about this topic.
+To assist with this, consider taking advantage of prerelease testing, as well as MathWorks events, including seminars, webinars, and conferences.

 1. What are the best practices for handling dependencies such as third-party tools and in-house custom tools?

 It is a best practice to evaluate your workflow and document the third-party hardware and software tools that your MathWorks products are dependent on.
 You should also identify which MathWorks releases the third-party vendors plan to support.
 This will help you assess the target release you should upgrade to.
 It is also important to understand when those third-party vendors offer support for each new MATLAB and Simulink release.
 This is especially true if you are planning to update to a MATLAB and Simulink release that isn’t available yet.